 The five-period schedule creates some challenges for some students in certain programs or course sequences.
 We are confident we can address the challenges, working with families and staff to find solutions for the students with these specific scheduling issues.

-Teachers, with district support, will have two years to prepare for the change.
-A trimester transition team will monitor and guide planning and preparation for the change.
+Teachers, with district support, have two years to prepare for the change.
+A trimester transition team is planning for the change.
 Professional development will be provided during summer learning sessions, PCT and release time for planning, collaboration, and preparing to teach in a longer class periods.